nickmflorin/nick.florin/README.md

 #### 1.4.a Database Environment Variables

 The database connection parameters for the application are defined in the relevant `.env.*` files.
-In local development, they will be defaulted in the `.env.development` file, but can be overridden in your `.env.local` or `.env.development.local` files if desired.

-The database connection parameters are used directly by the application's ORM, [Prisma][prisma], to establish a connection to the application database and allow the application to run.
+The database connection parameters defined in the environment are used directly by the application's ORM, [Prisma][prisma], to establish a connection to the application database and allow the application to run.
 The following parameters must be in the environment for [Prisma][prisma] to properly connect to the database, both in local development and in production:

 ```bash
 POSTGRES_URL="postgresql://..."